 That acknowledged, my thoughts here are about the institution and our leadership, particularly our spiritual leadership.
 Here we have begun to see something take shape unique to who we are.
 Our general style of spiritual direction has been enriched by Melissa’s education and practice as a counseling psychologist specializing in grief and trauma, and her extensive experience and 20 year close affiliation as a core faculty person with Jon Kabat-Zinn’s Mindfulness Based Stress Reduction program at the University of Massachusetts Medical School in Worcester.
 David also had a solid grounding in mindfulness, although it was his experience with experimental education and organizational leadership development, and later life coaching skills that would prove critical for us.
 And Josh’s influence is born, in part, from his ongoing exploration of the role of nondual faith, true entrusting, and deep acceptance in Zen, informed by his study of Shin Buddhism with Tai and Mark Unno, as well as his editorial work with scores of diverse Dharma teachers on hundreds of Buddhist books.
 Melissa’s, David’s, and my own close associations with American Unitarian Universalism, inclined us to create as flat a hierarchy as we felt reasonable while still conveying an authentic Zen practice with genuinely empowered teachers.
 This association with the UU world has also led us to be concerned with how our spiritual lives manifest in the world and a number of us fit comfortably or for some uncomfortably within the warm embrace of Engaged Buddhism.

 Along the way bylaws were created, and we incorporated as a religious organization.
 Also, mindful of how ethics and accountability had been largely ignored in the early history of Zen in the West, including within our own lineages, and terribly hurting many people, we created a practical ethics code that has become a template for a number of Zen communities.
 Gradually various practice communities emerged until we came to be about a dozen groups ranging throughout New England.
 And now, as our mission to the Western barbarians we have a California branch, the Blue Cliff Zen Sangha which I guide together with Jan Seymour-Ford and Chris Hoff is the youngest affiliate of Boundless Way.
-In addition to our official Boundless Way network we’ve forged close ties with other teachers and communities, particularly in Ohio, Connecticut, and Nebraska.
+In addition to our official Boundless Way network we’ve forged close ties with other teachers and communities, particularly in Ohio, and Connecticut.

 We also decided to fully embrace the Soto Zen priesthood that I had received through Jiyu Kennett, although revisioning the training expectations, stepping away from requiring a monastic experience, although supporting it when appropriate to the student’s life, family, and work and substituting as a hard expectation a rigorous experience with retreat, assuming a minimum of a year of sesshin days (nine or ten hours of meditation a day) as well as engaging the Harada Yasutani Soto reform of the Hakuin Takujo koan curriculum – itself slightly modified through an appreciation of the koan system developed by Seung Sahn.
 Following our own peculiar lights we have in some ways come to look similar to the White Plum Asanga, but definitely with our own flavor and systems of accountability.